ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Daughter F
 You were born in 1995 in a rental apartment in Vasastan in downtown Stockholm and you are now 17 years old.
 Your father left your family when you were seven to move back to Australia and you not forgiven him for this.

-You do not have any particular interest in your fathers family but you do feel a strong connection to your ancestresses and their fantastic history.
-You are fascinated by history and want to study history or archeology at university.
+You do not have any particular interest in your fathers family but you do feel a strong connection to your ancestresses and their fantastic legacy.
+You are fascinated by the past and want to study history or archeology at university.

 At some point in the future, when you get married, you will inherit the Tiara as the next in line of your family.
-It came to Seden with your great-granny’s granny, a german noblewoman.
-As a school project, you have done some research into the women of family five generations back.
+It came to Seden with your granny's great-granny, a german noblewoman.
+As a school project, you have done research into the women of family five generations back.
 Your ancestress, the Viscountess of Holstein-Kiel, whose entire family was killed by a mob during the revolution of 1848, fled all by herself through Europe and had many adventures in both Paris and Milano.
 She finally arrived in Stockholm where a rich industry magnate fell head over heals for her and they had a magnificent fairytale wedding — with the Tiara glittering on the head of the Viscountess.
 The Tiara is an important symbol of your background and your identity.

-You want a song connection back to your ancestresses and the strongest is the idea that you will once get married wearing the family Tiara.
+You want a song connection back to your ancestresses and the strongest connection you have is the idea that you will one day get married wearing the family Tiara.

 ### Player instructions

 You start act 5 ( Resolution / The day after ) after all have sat down at the table.
 When everything seems to be in order, you start the act by simply saying anything that comes to your characters mind.

 Feel free to improvise anecdotes about past events you have uncovered when studying your family history, as well as adventures the Viscountess had while traveling Europe.
 Escaped in a hay wagon!
-Was rescued by the crown prince, later emperor, Franz Joseph of Austria who fell in love with her and would have given up his throne for her, had she only wanted him to!
-Elaborate away as they are all rumours or  notes you have found in old diaries.
+Was rescued by the Crown Prince, later Emperor, Franz Joseph of Austria who fell in love with her and would have given up his throne for her, had she only wanted him to!
+Elaborate away as these are all rumours ypu picked up or stories you have found in old diaries.

 ### Voluntary accessory
-A book.
+A novel.
 Preferably an old classic.

 ## Mother E

-You were born in a simple apartment in southern downtown Stockholm, in 1959 and you are 53 years old.
+You were born in a simple apartment in southern downtown Stockholm in 1959 and you are 53 years old.
 You have a practical mind and like getting things done.
 After high-school, you started a catering business that you have run since then.
 It has slowly grown, and you now have a solid network of chefs and can take on rather large events.
 Unfortunately, profitability is a bit of a challenge meaning you make ends meet, but not a lot more.
 The job also means long hours and late evenings, but you are proud of what you have achieved.
 Your only concern is that you have not been able to give your daughter the financial security you would have wanted.

-Your were married for a few years to your daughters father, a charming bartender from Australia, before you split up and he moved back to his family farm in Australia.
-You do not actively dislike each other, but you have very little contact.
+Your were married for a few years to your daughters father, a charming Australian bartender , before you split up and he moved back to his native country.
+You do not actively dislike each other, but you have very little contact these days.
 Your daughter has not wanted to meet him after he left, and it has simply not happened.

 There are two things you would like to do for your daughter.
 One is to travel a month or two to Australia so that she can reconnect with her Australian heritage.
-The other is that you would like to give her enough money for a downpayment on an apartment when se is to go out in the world in a few years.
+The other is that you would like to give her enough money for a downpayment on an apartment for when she comes of age in a few years.
 These are things you have heard that other parents do for their kids but which have not been possible for you.

-But, when you got married, you inherited the fantastic family heirloom, the Tiara.
-The idea is that your daughter will get is when she is married, a somewhat stale family tradition.
+When you got married, you inherited the fantastic family heirloom, the Tiara.
+The idea is that your daughter will get is when she gets married, in your opinion a somewhat stale family tradition.
 You have thought about this for many years and have now made up your mind.
 You will sell the Tiara.
-It has been valued to 150 000 SEK which would cover both a trip to Australia and a small fund for your daughter.
+You have been in touch with an auction firm that has has valued the Tiara to 150 000 SEK which would cover both a trip to Australia and a downpayment for a small city apartment.

-The auction firm will call you tomorrow to arrange the details.
-Before then, you want to inform your daughter and your mother about the decision.
-You are unsure what sort of reaction you will get, but deep down you know this to be the right decision so it is important for you that they understand why you are doing this.
+The auction firm will call you tomorrow to confirm that you want to sell it.
+Before then, you want to inform your daughter and your mother about the decision in person.
+You are unsure what sort of reaction you will get, but deep down you know this to be the right thing to do so it is important for you that they understand why you are doing it.

 ### Player instructions